LukaszNowakPL/graphql-gateway/README.md

 ### `npm run prepare-all`

 Fires up preparation process for all components.
-Currentlly it is generating Prisma client for `Airlines Service`.
+Currently it is generating Prisma client for `Airlines Service`.

 ### `npm run all-components`

-Fires up all backend components as well as frontend application.
+Fires up all backend components, frontend application and Prisma Studio for direct manipulations over `Airlines Service` database.
 Components are available by urls:

 - http://localhost:3000 - Frontend application
 - http://localhost:4000/graphql/ - GraphQL endpoint exposed by `Api Gateway service`.
 Using this url in the browser will fire up `GraphiQL` tool for manual issuing GraphQL queries.
 The tool is provided by `express-graphql`.
 - http://localhost:5001/ - GraphQL endpoint exposed by `Airlines Service`.
 Using this url in the browser will fire up `Apollo Studio` for manual issuing GraphQL queries.
 The tool is provided by `Apollo`.
 - http://localhost:6002/ - GraphQL endpoint exposed by `Airports GraphQL Api Service`.
 Using this url in the browser will fire up `Apollo Studio` for manual issuing GraphQL queries.
 The tool is provided by `Apollo`.
 - http://localhost:6001/ - Rest endpoint exposed by `Airports Service`.
 Using this url in the browser will fire up dashboard for exploring endpoints served by `JSON Server`.
+- http://localhost:5555 - Prisma Studio for direct manipulations over `Airlines Service` database.
+The tool is provided by `Prisma`.

 ### `npm run generate`